 For more information check out the AESAS schedule of events.

 DEVELOP Day will provide a regional opportunity for current DEVELOPers, alumni, advisors, partners and others to recognize DEVELOP's 20th anniversary and each node's history and accomplishments.
 DEVELOP Day activities will take place throughout 2018.

-The Maryland – Goddard node will be recognize its DEVELOP Day on March 30th through multiple events.
-A Goddard-Langley joint spring term closeout will take place at the NASA Goddard Visitor Center.
+The Maryland – Goddard node recognized its DEVELOP Day on March 30th through multiple events.
+A Goddard-Langley joint spring term closeout took place at the NASA Goddard Visitor Center.

 The foundation for the DEVELOP Program began in the summer of 1998 when three student interns at the Langley Research Center co-authored a research paper titled The Practical Applications of Remote Sensing (Bauer et al., 1998).
 Concurrently, the Digital Earth Initiative, a federal interagency project dedicated to furthering humans' understanding of the planet, initiated an effort to increase public access to federal information about the Earth and the environment.
 With the shared focus of these two ventures, a proposal was submitted to combine the mission of NASA's Digital Earth Initiative and the Langley students' paper.
 This set the stage for the creation of a new student internship program within NASA, and in 1999 the DEVELOP Program was officially formed.